Virginia Earned Income Credit (EIC) #

 If you’re a new claimant, call 1-866-832-2363 to file a new claim by telephone, otherwise call 1-800-897-5630 for your weekly benefits.
 Alternatively, you may file electronically over the internet.

 Virginia Tuition Assistance Grant (VTAG) #

 Tuition Assistance Grant Program (VTAG) is designed to assist Virginia residents who attend accredited private, nonprofit colleges and universities in Virginia.
-Applications are due July 31 each year but no later than December 1.

 The award amount is based on the number of eligible students and the availability of funds.
 Based on recent funding thresholds, the maximum award for undergraduates is $4,000 and $2,200 for graduates.